colinhacks/zod/README.md

 // => (arg0: string)=>number
 ``` -->

-Function schemas have an `.implement()` method which accepts a function and returns a new function that automatically validates it's inputs and outputs.
+Function schemas have an `.implement()` method which accepts a function and returns a new function that automatically validates its inputs and outputs.

 ```ts
 const trimmedLength = z